Helping You Recover From A Health Care Professional’s Negligence

 - Incorrect diagnosis or the failure to diagnose

 - Anesthesia errors

-It is an unfortunate reality that many medical facilities, including urgent care facilities and hospitals, are understaffed and require staff members, doctors, and nurses to work particularly long hours and without many breaks.
-This can cause medical professionals to rush through examinations and surgical procedures as well as skip protocol and make mistakes due to being fatigued.
+It is an unfortunate reality that many medical facilities, including urgent care facilities and hospitals, are understaffed and require staff members, doctors and nurses to work long hours with few breaks.
+This can cause medical professionals to rush through examinations and surgical procedures, as well as skip protocol and make mistakes because they are fatigued.

 Righting The Wrong Through Effective Legal Representation

 A medical malpractice claim in Michigan may be filed for an individual who has suffered illness or injury as well as by the family members of a person who has died because of medical malpractice.
 Michigan’s medical malpractice law requires victims to prove that the at-fault party failed to meet a recognized standard of acceptable professional care and that this failure led to injuries.

 At Lipton Law, our attorneys know how the law works and how to make it work to your advantage.
 To learn more about how we can protect your rights, contact us online or call our Southfield office at 248-557-1688 today.